Road map for the tuning of hadronic interaction models with accelerator-based and astroparticle data: Input from experiments

-Collider experiments are typically best instrumented in the mid-rapidity region in the CM frame of the collision system because most particles are produced there.
-In contrast, the forward region ($|y| \gg 2$), into which most of the beam energy flows, is usually sparsely instrumented.
-The four large LHC experiments --ATLAS~\cite{ATLAS:2008xda}, CMS~\cite{CMS:2008xjf}, ALICE~\cite{ALICE:2008ngc}, and LHCb~\cite{LHCb:2008vvz} -- are all designed as general-purpose detectors, but each with a different focus.
-ATLAS and CMS were primarily designed to discover new heavy particles, such as the Higgs boson and heavy supersymmetric candidates.
-Thus, their main instrumentation provides good lepton-hadron separation capabilities in the mid-rapidity region ($|y| < 2.5$) and it compromises on hadron identification capabilities.
-The main focus of ALICE is studying the QCD phase transition to a quark-gluon plasma, particularly in nucleus-nucleus and proton-nucleus collisions.
-For this reason, ALICE is equipped with excellent hadron identification capabilities over a large momentum range and tracking in the presence of high charged particle multiplicities.
-The main focus of LHCb is studying the production of hadrons containing heavy flavor, \ie charm and bottom quarks.
-Therefore, LHCb does not need a symmetric acceptance w.r.t.\ $y=0$ and is mainly instrumented in the forward region with very good particle identification capabilities for hadrons with momenta up to 100\,GeV$/c$.
-LHCb is equipped with a system that enables the injection of gases into the beam pipe.
-This allows the LHCb detector to operate as a fixed-target experiment~\cite{LHCb-PAPER-2014-047} and provides a unique opportunity to study proton-nucleus and nucleus-nucleus collisions with different gaseous targets using the LHC beams.
-Recently, the system was upgraded to allow gases other than noble gases to be injected into the beam pipe, most notably nitrogen and oxygen~\cite{CERN-LHCC-2019-005}.
-Important observables in these experiments include total and differential cross sections, multiplicity distributions, and energy flow.
-Results from proton-proton, proton-nucleus and nucleus-nucleus collisions help us to understand nuclear and collective effects.
-The relevance of the different quark flavors can be probed by studying the production of particles containing strange, charm or bottom quarks.
+The four large LHC experiments are ATLAS~\cite{ATLAS:2008xda}, CMS~\cite{CMS:2008xjf}, ALICE~\cite{ALICE:2008ngc}, and LHCb~\cite{LHCb:2008vvz}.
+They are all designed as general-purpose detectors, but each with a different focus.
+ATLAS and CMS have been designed for discovering new heavy particles, such as the Higgs boson and heavy supersymmetric candidates.
+This is best done in the mid-rapidity region ($|y| < 2.5$), where these experiments have their main instrumentation.
+They have lepton-hadron separation capabilities, but only limited hadron-identification capabilities.
+The main focus of ALICE is studying QCD in the mid-rapidity region, especially in proton-nucleus and nucleus-nucleus collisions.
+ALICE is well-equipped for this task with a high-resolution tracker and excellent hadron identification capabilities over a large momentum range.
+The main focus of LHCb is the study of the production of hadrons containing heavy flavor, i.e. charm and bottom quarks.
+It is instrumented mainly in the forward region and has very good particle identification capabilities for hadrons with momenta up to 100\,GeV$/c$.
+LHCb is equipped with a system that enables the injection of gases into the beam pipe, allowing LHCb to operate as a fixed-target experiment~\cite{LHCb-PAPER-2014-047}.
+This provides a unique opportunity to study proton-nucleus and nucleus-nucleus collisions with different gaseous targets using the LHC beams.
+The system has recently been upgraded to extend the injected gases beyond noble gases, most notably also including nitrogen and oxygen~\cite{CERN-LHCC-2019-005}.